Abstract

 Within our set of 33 pathways that were enriched in IBD, it is notable that all the biosynthesis and central carbohydrate pathways are directly or indirectly linked via shared enzymes and metabolites.
 Each enriched module shared on average 25.6% of its enzymes and 40.2% of metabolites with the other enriched modules, and overall 18.2% of enzymes and 20.4% of compounds across these pathways were shared (Supplementary Table 2a).
 Thus, modules may be enriched not just due to the importance of their immediate end products, but also because of their role in the larger metabolic network.
 The few standalone modules that were enriched included the efflux pump MepA and the beta-Lactam resistance system, which are associated with drug resistance.
 These capacities may provide an advantage since antibiotics are a common treatment for IBDs (Nitzan et al. 2016), but are not related to the systematic enrichment of biosynthesis pathways that likely provide resilience to general environmental stress rather than to a specific stressor such as antibiotics.

 While so far we divided samples into two groups, our dataset also includes individuals who do not suffer from IBD, yet are not healthy either.
-A recent study using flux balance analysis to model metabolite secretion potential in the dysbiotic, non-dysbiotic, and control gut communities of Crohn’s Disease patients found that several predicted microbial metabolic activities align with gradients of host health (Heinken, Hertel, and Thiele 2021).
+A recent study using flux balance analysis to model metabolite secretion potential in the dysbiotic, non-dysbiotic, and control gut communities of Crohn’s Disease patients has shown that several predicted microbial metabolic activities align with gradients of host health (Heinken, Hertel, and Thiele 2021).
 To test whether the HMI signal captures gradients in host health, we included the ‘non-IBD’ group of patients that suffer from gastrointestinal conditions other than IBD in our analysis.
 The set of 78 samples classified as ‘non-IBD’ indeed represent an intermediate group between healthy individuals and those diagnosed with IBD (Supplementary Figure 5b).
 While the HMI signal was reduced in ‘non-IBD’ patients, 75% of the pathways enriched in IBD patients were also enriched in the ‘non-IBD’ group compared to healthy individuals.
-Similarly, when sorting each individual cohort along a health gradient based on cohort descriptions in their respective studies (Supplementary Information), the relative proportion of metabolic pathways indicative of HMI increased as a function of increasing disease severity (Supplementary Figure 6a).
+Similarly, when sorting each individual cohort along a health gradient based on cohort descriptions in their respective studies (Supplementary File 1), the relative proportion of metabolic pathways indicative of HMI increased as a function of increasing disease severity (Supplementary Figure 6a).
 These findings suggest that the HMI signal is sufficiently sensitive to resolve gradients in host health and could serve as a diagnostic tool to monitor changing stress levels in a single individual over time.

 Microbiome data generated by different groups can result in systematic biases that may outweigh biological differences between otherwise similar samples (Lozupone et al. 2013; Sinha et al. 2017; Clausen and Willis 2022).
 The potential impact of such biases constitutes an important consideration for meta-analyses such as ours that analyze publicly available metagenomes from multiple sources.
 To account for cohort biases, we conducted an analysis of our data on a per-cohort basis, which showed robust differences between the sample groups across multiple cohorts (Supplementary Figure 6b, 6c).
 Another source of potential bias in our results is due to the representation of microbial functions in genomes in publicly available databases.
 For instance, we noticed that, independent of the annotation strategy, a smaller proportion of genes resolved to known functions in metagenomic assemblies of the healthy samples compared to the assemblies we generated from the IBD group (Supplementary Figure 4).
 This highlights the possibility that healthy samples merely appear to harbor less metabolic capabilities due to missing annotations.
-Indeed, we found that the normalized copy numbers of most metabolic modules were reduced in the healthy group, where 84% of KEGG modules (98 out of 118) have significantly lower median copy numbers (Supplementary Figure 5c, Supplementary Information).
+Indeed, we found that the normalized copy numbers of most metabolic modules were reduced in the healthy group, where 84% of KEGG modules (98 out of 118) have significantly lower median copy numbers (Supplementary Figure 5c, Supplementary File 1).
 While the presence of a bias between the two cohorts is clear, the source of this bias and its implications are not as clear.
 One hypothesis that could explain this phenomenon is that the increased proportion of unknown functions in environments where populations with low metabolic independence (LMI) thrive is due to our inability to identify distant homologs of even well-studied functions in poorly studied novel genomes through public databases.
 If true, this would indeed impair our ability to annotate genes using state-of-the-art functional databases, and bias metabolic module completion estimates.
 Such a limitation would indeed warrant a careful reconsideration of common workflows and studies that rely on public resources to characterize gene function in complex environments.
 Another hypothesis that could explain our observation is that the general absence in culture of microbes with smaller genomes (that likely fare better in diverse gut ecosystems) had a historical impact on the characterization of novel functions that represent a relatively larger fraction of their gene repertoire.
 If true, this would suggest that the unknown functions are unlikely essential for well-studied metabolic capabilities.
 Furthermore, HMI and LMI genomes may be indistinguishable with respect to the distribution of such novel genes, but the increased number of genes in HMI genomes that resolve to well-studied metabolisms would reduce the proportion of known functions in LMI genomes, and thus in metagenomes where they thrive.
 While testing these hypotheses falls outside the scope of our work, we find the latter hypothesis more likely due to examples in existing literature that have successfully identified genes that belong to known metabolisms in some of the most obscure organisms via annotation strategies similar to those we have used in our work (Jaffe et al. 2020; Farag et al. 2020).

-Taken together, these results (1) demonstrate that the PPCN normalization is an important consideration for investigations of metabolic enrichment in complex microbial communities as a function of microbial diversity, and (2) reveal that the enrichment of HMI populations in an environment offers a high-resolution marker to resolve different levels of environmental stress.
+Taken together, these results (1) demonstrate that the PPCN normalization is an important consideration for investigations of metabolic enrichment in complex microbial communities as a function of microbial diversity, and (2) reveal that the enrichment of HMI populations in an environment offers a high resolution marker to resolve different levels of environmental stress.

 Reference genomes with higher metabolic independence are over-represented in the gut metagenomes of individuals with IBD